It! (1967 film): Theatrical release

-Since Seven Arts Productions acquired Warner Bros. in 1967, the film was released by Warner Bros.-Seven Arts in the United States.
+Since Seven Arts Productions acquired Warner Bros.
+Pictures in 1967, the film was released by Warner Bros.-Seven Arts in the United States.
 The film was widely released in the U.S. in 1967 as a double feature with The Frozen Dead.

 Home media

 It! was released on DVD on 9 December 2008 when Warner Home Video released it with The Shuttered Room (1967) on Warner Home Video Horror Double Feature.

 Reception

 The Monthly Film Bulletin wrote: "The trouble with the audacious and interesting idea of reviving the Golem story (and due reference is made in this film to the silent German cinema) is that to do it justice requires a sizeable budget and spectacular special effects – both of which are lacking here.
 It needed, say, Toho, to make something stunning of the untoward demolition of Hammersmith Bridge, a scene which is here rather feeble.
 The Golem itself, however, is rather a gem, and the transition from a static state to an ambling sort of locomotion is effectively accomplished.
 The narrative is serviceable, but tends to evolve in fits and starts, and never quite decides what to do with the character of Pimm.
 The opening scene, in which we find him living with his mother, whose singular uncommunicativeness is shortly explained by the fact that she is merely a clothed skeleton, properly suggests that there is something odd about this Pimm.
 And this piece of macabre fun is justified by the ending (by which time the plot has disintegrated) in which mother has a part to play.
 Here and there the film is good enough to make one wish that it had a little more style and invention."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "Director Herbert J Leder made this dismal attempt to resurrect the legend of the Golem monster most famously filmed in 1920 by Paul Wegener for Swinging Sixties audiences.
 Roddy McDowall is an assistant museum curator, living with the mummified corpse of his mother (Psycho has a lot to answer for), who revives the original Golem to do his psychopathic bidding.
 A confused mix of black humour and horror, this lacks style, invention and (crucially) budget."

 Jason P. Vargo from IGN awarded the film a score of 4/10, calling it "a sub-par creature feature".

 Author and film critic Leonard Maltin gave the film two out of four stars.

 David Camak Pratt from PopMatters, reviewing the double feature DVD release, awarded it three out of 10 stars.
 In his review, Pratt called the film "uneven" and "ridiculous", criticizing the film's Psycho-like plot points as being both obvious and pointless.